trello-archive/trellisheets/styleguide.md

 Previously, we used mixins for browser prefixed features, but we use [autoprefixer](https://www.npmjs.com/package/autoprefixer) for that now.

-When using a mixin, it should include the parenthesis to make it more obvious that it’s a mixin.
+When using a mixin, it should include the parentheses to make it more obvious that it’s a mixin.
 Example usage:

 ``` LESS
 // mixins.less